jeremyolu/azure-group-users/README.md

 # azure-group-users
-A light and convenient wrapper around the Azure AD Graph API for getting users/groups data.
+A light and convenient wrapper service around the Azure AD Graph API classes for retriving users/groups in Azure active directory.